 - Parameter database

 The paramDB contains all EMOD parameters for all simtypes and versions.
 You can run various queries to export CSV files for each simtype.
-Sphinx uses these CSV files to compile HTML tables in the documentation.
+Sphinx uses these CSV files to compile HTML tables in the EMOD documentation.
+The paramDB is not relevant for other documentation.

 All software documentation source files are stored in GitHub.
 EMOD documentation is in its own repository and all other documentation is in the associated code repo under a /docs directory.
 Anyone at IDM can directly edit the documentation and submit a pull request to make changes.
 Please request a review from someone on the documentation team and any other subject matter experts.